 IPO’s commitment to diversity and inclusion extends to its support for minority and women-owned businesses, including law firms.
 One organization devoted to such firms is NAMWOLF, the National Association for Minority and Women-Owned Law Firms.
 NAMWOLF has an IP Practice Area Committee, which you can check out by clicking the link below.

 Intellectual Property Owners Association (IPO), established in 1972, is an international trade association representing a “big tent” of diverse companies, law firms, service providers and individuals in all industries and fields of technology that own, or are interested in, intellectual property (IP) rights.
 IPO membership includes over 125 companies and spans over 30 countries.
-IPO advocates for effective and affordable IP ownership rights and offers a wide array of services, including supporting member interests relating to legislative and international issues; analyzing current IP issues; providing information and educational services; and disseminating information to the public on the importance of IP rights.
+IPO advocates for effective and affordable IP ownership rights and offers a wide array of services, including supporting member interests relating to legislative and international issues; analyzing current IP issues; providing information and educational services; supporting and advocating for diversity, equity, and inclusion in IP and innovation; and disseminating information to the public on the importance of IP rights.

 Membership benefits include: supporting member interests relating to legislative and international issues; analyzing current IP issues; information and educational services; and disseminating information to the general public on the importance of intellectual property rights.